elastic/integrations/packages/abnormal_security/docs/README.md

 2. In "Search for integrations" top bar, search for `Abnormal Security`.
 3. Select the "Abnormal Security" integration from the search results.
 4. Select "Add Abnormal Security" to add the integration.
-5. Add all the required integration configuration parameters, including API Token, Interval and Page Size to enable data collection.
+5. Add all the required integration configuration parameters, including Access Token, Interval, Initial Interval and Page Size to enable data collection.
 6. Select "Save and continue" to save the integration.

 **Note**: By default, the URL is set to `https://api.abnormalplatform.com`.
 We have observed that Abnormal Security Base URL changes based on location so find your own base URL.